Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 What are the first steps to become a surrogate?

 If you are ready to begin the surrogacy process or want to know more about becoming a surrogate, reach out to some surrogacy professionals you might like to work with for more information.
 Once you have found a surrogacy professional that you feel comfortable working with, you can begin the application process.
-From there, your surrogacy specialist will provide the education and guidance you need as you begin the exciting process of becoming a surrogate mother.
+From there, your specialist will provide the surrogacy support, education and guidance you need as you begin the exciting process of becoming a gestational carrier.

 Do you have additional questions about the surrogacy process?
+Not sure what questions to ask about surrogacy before you begin?
 Are you interested in starting your own surrogacy journey?
 Complete our form to request free surrogacy information and be connected with a surrogacy professional, for free and with no obligation.